sarasgambato/ResearchTrack1_Assignment1/Assignment 1/README.md

 * `grab_silver_token()`: function that uses the methods `R.grab` and `R.release` to implement the routine to approach, grab and release the silver token in front of us:

-   * Arguments: this function has no argments.
+   * Arguments: this function has no arguments.
    * Returns: this function has no returns.

 The routine to approach, grab and release the token takes place inside a `while(True)` loop.
-The function states that if the robot is near the silver token, so if `dist < 1.5`, it approaches the token based on `rot_y`: if the robot is aligned with the token, so if `-a_th <= rot_y <= a_th` (where `a_th` is the orrientation threshold, which is set at 2°) it  slowly goes toward it, otherwise the robot turns left or right to align with the token.
+The function states that if the robot is near the silver token, so if `dist < 1.5`, it approaches the token based on `rot_y`: if the robot is aligned with the token, so if `-a_th <= rot_y <= a_th` (where `a_th` is the orientation threshold, which is set at 2°) it  slowly goes toward it, otherwise the robot turns left or right to align with the token.
 Code implementation:
 ```python
 if dist < 1.5: